-FRANKLIN TOWNSHIP SCHOOL NURSING SERVICES PLAN 2016-17
+FRANKLIN TOWNSHIP SCHOOL NURSING SERVICES PLAN 2017-18

-Roles of the Certified School Nurse: The certified school nurse in Franklin Township School practices a multitude of roles as determined by the New Jersey Nurse Practice Act, the American Nurses Association/National Association of School Nurses Standards of School Nursing, the New Jersey Administrative Code and Statutes Annotated, and the New Jersey Department of Education Health Services Guidelines.
-The school nurse must hold an educational services certificate with an endorsement as a school nurse issued by the State of Board of Examiners, commonly referred to as a certified school nurse or CSN, (N.J.S.A.
-18A: 40-3.3a) to provide the school nursing services and health care pursuant to N.J.A.C.
-6A:16-2.1 through 2.3(b).
-The certified school nurses' scope of practice focuses on promoting the health of students and staff which is a prerequisite for successful learning.

-As adopted by the State Board of Education on September 6, 2006, "the role of the certified school nurse shall include, but not limited to":
+Roles of the NJ-Certified School Nurse: The NJ-Certified School Nurse in Franklin Township School practices a multitude of roles as determined by the New Jersey Nurse Practice Act, the American Nurses Association/National Association of School Nurses Standards of School Nursing, the New Jersey Administrative Code and Statutes Annotated, and the New Jersey Department of Education Health Services Guidelines.
+The school nurse must hold an educational services certificate with an endorsement as a school nurse issued by the State of Board of Examiners, commonly referred to as a NJ-Certified School Nurse or NJ- CSN, (N.J.S.A.
+18A: 40-3.3a) to provide the school nurses' scope of practice focuses on promoting the health of students and staff which is a prerequisite for successful learning.
+As adopted by the State Board of Education on September 6, 2006, "the role of the NJ-Certified School Nurse shall include, but not limited to":